Mission Launch

 Finalize Fusion 360 Model

-Build Base Prototype
+Build Prototype 1

-Construct the initial physical prototype for testing
+Construct the short-range proof-of-concept UAV for weather-data testing

 Expand Team Operations